TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: A New MOT Dataset

 \subsection{Dataset Construction}

-Currently, the main challenges of MOT datasets include occlusion (e.g., MOT17~\cite{milan2016mot16, dendorfer2020mot20}) and highly similar appearances (e.g., DanceTrack~\cite{sun2022dancetrack, wu2022dataset}).
+Currently, the main challenges of MOT datasets include occlusion (e.g., MOT17~\cite{milan2016mot16}, MOT20~\cite{dendorfer2020mot20}) and highly similar appearances (e.g., DanceTrack~\cite{sun2022dancetrack}, GMOT-40~\cite{bai2021gmot}, ANTS~\cite{wu2022dataset}).
 Such challenges will degrade the performance of MOT algorithms that rely only on the appearance feature, thus adding other information (e.g., motion feature) would be beneficial~\cite{sun2022dancetrack}.
 Existing motion models~\cite{carpenter1999improved,welch1995introduction,zhang2022bytetrack} can work well for low-speed and linear scenes.
 However, it is challenging to cope with complex scenes, such as a bee switching from stationary to flying in a flash.

-In this paper, we construct a bee dataset named BEE23.
+In this paper, we construct a bee dataset named BEE24.
 This dataset aims to highlight complex motion patterns while inheriting the properties of occlusion and highly similar appearance.
 The property involves two aspects, differences in the motion patterns among different objects at the same frame and the variation for the individual object across frames.

-To this end, we deployed a visual monitor system on a beehive to acquire videos of bee colony activities (refer to Supplementary Section~VII for more details).
-In order to capture a diverse range of bee colony activities, we acquired 32 videos (with a frame rate of 25 FPS and a resolution of 950x590) during various time periods on several sunny days.
+To this end, we deployed visual monitor systems on five beehives to acquire videos of bee colony activities (refer to Supplementary Section~VII for more details).
+In order to capture a diverse range of bee colony activities, we acquired 36 videos (with a frame rate of 25 FPS and a resolution of 950$\times$590) during various periods on several sunny days.
 For annotation, we use DarkLabel 2.1~\footnote{https://github.com/darkpgmr/DarkLabel}, a free and public MOT labeling software to annotate the dataset.
 We employed five annotators to check and correct all labels to improve the quality of the dataset.
 The records format is the same as MOT17~\cite{milan2016mot16}.
-The complete dataset is available at \url{https://github.com/holmescao/TOPICTrack}.
+The complete dataset is available at \url{https://drive.google.com/file/d/1KvqQTZWWhyDsQuEIqQY3XLM_8QlYjDqi/view?usp=sharing}.